adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 first glyph of the input sequence with the current glyph of the text being processed.
 If the rule is matched, then the current context moves the current glyph pointer ahead in the original text by the length of the input sequence.
-Note that in the FDK syntax, the entire context string (backtrack sequence + input sequence + look-ahead sequence) are all written in the text string order.
+Note that in the FEA syntax, the entire context string (backtrack sequence + input sequence + look-ahead sequence) are all written in the text string order.
 This is worth emphasis, as inside the lookup rule, the glyphs of the backtrack sequence are written in reverse order from the text to be matched.
-Developers of font editing tools who know this are sometimes confused by the FDK syntax.
+Developers of font editing tools who know this are sometimes confused by the FEA syntax.

 For each glyph or glyph class in the input sequence, the contextual rule may specify one lookup (§[4.e](#4.e)) to be applied at that position.
 Note that the